-How her diabetes alert dog helped her overcome diabetes burnout, Mabel & Tokyo
+How her diabetic alert dog helped her overcome diabetes burnout, Mabel & Tokyo

 Imagine you’re just two years old and are diagnosed with diabetes.
 Imagine struggling through childhood to manage your blood sugar.
 Imagine entering adolescence and trying to develop independence when your health, and even your life, often depends on your mother’s care.
 Then imagine the freedom a trained diabetes alert dog could bring into your life.